SmritiChawla/Precily/README.md

   Fig 3c.
 This folder contains CCLE/GDSC pre trained models after removing LNCaP cell line to assess the performance of Precily on LNCaP cell lines and compare it with groudtruth from GDSC database.

   Fig 3d.
-This folder contains pre trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for making predictions.
+This folder contains pre-trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for making predictions.

   Fig 3e.
-This folder contains enrichment scores of LNCaP cell lines under different treatment conditions to see enrichment of proliferation related pathways.
+This folder contains enrichment scores of LNCaP cell lines under different treatment conditions to investigate enrichment of proliferation related pathways.

   Fig 3f.
-This folder contains pre trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for analysis of predictions of DNA replication pathway related drug Cisplatin.
+This folder contains pre-trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for analysis of predictions of DNA replication pathway related drug cisplatin.

   Fig 3g.
-The folder contains CCLE/GDSC pre trained models and file containing SMILES for Orlistat and Metformin drug.
+The folder contains CCLE/GDSC pre-trained models and file containing SMILES for Orlistat and Metformin drugs.

 * Fig 4: This directory contains codes for reproducing results for LNCaP derived xenografts datasets.
 We have included predictions for 155 drugs for 54 samples and GSVA scores.

   Fig 4b.
-CCLE/GDSC pretrained models for making predictions on PCa xenograft data.
+CCLE/GDSC pre-trained models for making predictions on PCa xenograft data.
 This directory also contains pre-computed predictions used for downstream analysis.
 Our xenograft dataset clustered into 3 groups based on the predictions.

   Fig 4c.
 This folder contains code to visualize distribution of predictions across 3 clsuters.

   Fig 4d.
-This folder contains pathway enrichment scores of PCa xenograft datset to visualize distribution of proliferation related pathways across 3 clsuters.
+This folder contains pathway enrichment scores of PCa xenograft dataset to visualize distribution of proliferation related pathways across 3 clsuters.

   Fig 4e.
 This directory contains pre-computed predictions on PCa xenograft dataset for visualization of overall predictions across different tumor types.

   Fig 4f.
-This folder contains pathway enrichment scores of PCa xenograft datset to visualize distribution of proliferation related pathways across tumor types.
+This folder contains pathway enrichment scores of PCa xenograft dataset to visualize distribution of proliferation related pathways across tumor types.

   Fig 4g.
 This directory contains pre-computed predictions on PCa xenograft dataset for analysing predictions of EGFR related inhibitors across tumor types.